francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 ## 🏔 A landscape theory <a name="theory"></a>

 In this paper, we used deep *linear* networks (DLNs) as theoretical model.
 This is because these are the standard model for studies of the loss landscape and are relatively well understood.
+In contrast to previous theories of PC, this is the only major assumption we make, and we empirically show that the theory holds for non-linear networks.

-The first surprising result is that for DLNs we can derive an exact solution for the energy at the inference equilibrium.
+The first surprising theoretical result is that for DLNs we can derive an exact solution for the energy at the inference equilibrium.

 $$
 \mathcal{F}^* = 1/2N \sum_i^N (\mathbf{y}_i - W_{L:1} \mathbf{x}_i)^T S^{-1} (\mathbf{y}_i - W_{L:1} \mathbf{x}_i)